 Things to do in Italy with children

-What to eat in Italy?
+What to eat in Puglia?

 For the ice cream!
 Bella Blu is the place to be, a small artisan gelateria with the best homemade ice creams bursting with flavours.